jedcn/talk-learning-with-tools/README.md

 Until a few months ago, I had never used a window manager on MacOS, but I had always been envious of people that had them.
-I started using Slate, and you may notice me doing the following with a window:
+I started using Slate, and I won't go back.

+During this presentation, you may notice me doing the following things to the active window with Slate:

 1. Making it be 1/4 of the screen size and placing it in a corner.
 1. Making it be 1/2 of the screen size, and placing it on one of the